UnAneOnyme/UnAneOnyme/README.md

 ###

-<h3 align="center">I'm a young tinkerer, constantly learning new things about programming, scripting, hacking and more</h3>
+<h3 align="center">I'm a young tinkerer, constantly learning new things about programming, scripting, networking, hacking and more</h3>

 ###